headline-design/pipeline-express-react/README.md

-# Connect to Algorand a send a transaction in minutes.
+# Connect and send Algorand transactions in minutes.

 > Pipeline Express is an ultra-light version of Pipeline UI React Library.
 The library provides two button components with hard-coded onClick events to greatly simplify the process of retrieving a wallet address from MyAlgo connect, signing and sending transactions.